 Main & Main have an obligation under the law to ensure that each home we let meets the current legislation with regard to gas, furniture and electricity.
 All tenants will have attached to their lease a gas safety certificate where gas is installed in the property.

 Providing you comply with the terms of the lease and ensure that the property is left in a clean condition, then your deposit will be refunded.
 However, should any damage occur which is not down to wear and tear, eg. Carpets dirty and stained, cookers, fridges left in a poor state, then monies will be deducted to rectify these problems.
 Any shortfall will be billed for payment.
-Remember the deposit cannot be set against any unpaid rent.

 Where there are several tenants sharing a house, there is a legal obligation for all parties to sign the lease and inventory.
 Remember you are all jointly responsible for payment of rent and utilities and complying fully with the terms of release for the whole period of the tenancy.